-You can convert 60 minutes of the 109 minutes to one hour to make it easier for you to translate minutes into decimals in the next step (109 minutes – 60 minutes = 49 minutes; 38 hours + 1 hour = 39 hours).
+You can convert 60 minutes of the 109 minutes to one hour to make it easier for you to translate minutes into decimals in the next step (109 minutes – 60 minutes = 49 minutes; 38 hours + one hour = 39 hours).

-Federal law gives employers the option to calculate wages using actual hours worked and rounded hours worked.
+Federal law gives employers the option to calculate wages using actual hours worked and rounded hours worked when processing payroll.
 It’s up to you which method you prefer, but should you choose the rounding method, you need to know how to round correctly to maintain compliance.

-You’re allowed to round employee time to the nearest quarter hour.
-A quarter of an hour is 15 minutes, and there are four in each hour, i.e., :15, :30, :45, :00.
-If your employee clocks in at any time not on a quarter, you can round.
+You’re allowed to round employee time to the nearest quarter-hour.
+A quarter of an hour is 15 minutes, and there are four in each hour, i.e., 0:15, 0:30, 0:45, 0:00.
+If your employee clocks in at any time not in a quarter, you can round.
 However, you can only round up to the next quarter if the time is from eight to 14 minutes past the previous quarter.
 If your employee’s time is from one to seven minutes past the previous quarter, you must round back down.

 Let’s use the sample timesheet above in an example to round hours worked:

 Example: On Tuesday, your employee clocks in at 8:04 a.m.
-He leaves at 4:10 p.m. and didn’t take a break.
-Actual time worked is 8 hours and 6 minutes.
-Rounded hours worked is 8 hours and 15 minutes.
+He leaves at 4:10 p.m. and doesn’t take a break.
+The actual time worked is eight hours and six minutes.
+Rounded hours worked are eight hours and 15 minutes.

-The impact of rounding can be inconsistent each week, depending on your employees’ work habits, so it’s not the best idea to adopt a policy of rounding hours worked in hopes of manipulating it in your favor.
-After you’ve decided whether to pay employees based on actual hours worked or rounded hours worked, you can sum your employees work time for the week and prepare to convert minutes to decimals.
+Pro Tip: The impact of rounding can be inconsistent each week, depending on your employees’ work habits, so it’s not the best idea to adopt a policy of rounding hours worked in hopes of manipulating it in your favor.

 2. Convert Minutes to Decimals

-Let’s look at the sample timesheet again (see below) and convert Tuesday’s actual time worked to a decimal.
-The employee worked 8 hours and 6 minutes.
-Per the minute conversion chart, 6 minutes is the same as .1.
-Add the decimal to the number of hours worked to get the total time worked in numeric form, like this: 8 hours + .1 hours = 8.1 hours.
-The employee worked 8.1 hours on Tuesday.
+Let’s look at the sample time sheet again (see below) and convert Tuesday’s actual time worked to a decimal.
+The employee worked eight hours and six minutes.
+Per the minute conversion chart, six minutes is the same as 0.1.
+Add the decimal to the number of hours worked to get the total time worked in numeric forms, like this: eight hours + 0.1 hours = 8.1 hours.
+The employee worked 8.1 hours Tuesday.